-The Board may delegate to its Audit Committee, which shall be composed solely of Independent Directors, the adoption, implementation of and compliance with this policy.
-The Board may delegate to the Audit Committee review and approval of any Related Party Transaction involving a Related Party and the District Management Association, as contained in this policy; provided that if the Related Party Transaction would otherwise require full Board approval, the Audit Committee shall submit the Related Party Transaction to the Board for consideration, providing its recommendation as to whether or not to approve it.
+The Board may delegate to the Audit [or other] Committee, which shall be composed solely of Independent Directors, the adoption, implementation of and compliance with this policy.
+The Board may delegate to the Audit [or other Committee] review and approval of any Related Party Transaction involving a Related Party and the Corporation, as contained in this policy; provided that if the Related Party Transaction would otherwise require full Board approval, the Committee shall submit the Related Party Transaction to the Board for consideration, providing its recommendation as to whether or not to approve it.

-ARTICLE VI

-Records of Proceedings
+ARTICLE 5.
+RECORDS OF PROCEEDINGS

-The minutes of all meetings of the Board and all Board committee meetings at which a Related Party Transaction is considered shall contain:
+The minutes of all meetings of the Board and all Committee meetings at which a Related Party Transaction is considered shall contain:

-The names of the persons who disclosed or otherwise were determined to have a potential or actual Financial Interest and/or conflict of interest, the nature of the potential or actual Financial Interest and/or conflict of interest, any action taken to determine whether a Financial Interest or conflict of interest exists, and the Board’s determination as to whether a Financial Interest and/or conflict of interest exists;
+The names of the persons who disclosed or otherwise were determined to have a potential or actual Financial Interest and/or conflict of interest, the nature of the potential or actual Financial Interest and/or conflict of interest, any action taken to determine whether a Financial Interest or conflict of interest exists, and the Board’s [Committee’s] determination as to whether a Financial Interest and/or conflict of interest exists.

-The names of the persons who were present for deliberations and votes relating to any determinations under this Article, including whether the Related Party and any directors who are not Independent Directors left the room during any such deliberations, the content of such deliberations, including consideration of alternative transactions, and whether or not the transaction with the Related Party was approved by the Board; and
+The names of the persons who were present for deliberations and votes relating to any determinations under this Article, including whether the Related Party and any directors who are not [Independent Directors] left the room during any such deliberations, the content of such deliberations, including consideration of alternative transactions, and whether or not the transaction with the Related Party was approved by the Board [Committee],

-The minutes shall document contemporaneously the deliberations and determination regarding any the Financial Interest or conflict of interest.
+The minutes shall document contemporaneously the deliberations and determination regarding any Financial Interest or conflict of interest.

-ARTICLE VII

-Initial and Annual Disclosure
+ARTICLE 6.
+INITIAL AND ANNUAL WRITTEN DISCLOSURES

-Prior to a Director’s initial election to the Board, or an Officer or Key Employee’s employment by the District Management Association, and thereafter on an annual basis, all Directors, Officers, and Key Employees shall disclose in writing to the Board Chair:
+Prior to a Director’s initial election to the Board, or an Officer or Key Person’s employment by the Corporation, and thereafter on an annual basis, all Directors, Officers, and Key Persons shall disclose in writing to the [Person Designated by the Board]:

-Any Financial Interest such person may have in any Related Party Transaction, including any transaction with a District Management Association, organization, partnership or other entity which provides professional or other goods or services to District Management Association for a fee or other compensation, and

-Any entity of which such person or a Relative of such person has a Substantial Financial Interest and with which the District Management Association has or is considering a Related Party Transaction.
+Any entity of which the Director, Officer or Key Person is an officer, director, trustee, voting member, owner (in whole or in part) or employee and with which the Corporation has a financial relationship

+Any transaction in which the Corporation is a participant and in which the Director, Officer or Key Person, or one of his or her relatives might have a conflicting interest.

-A copy of each disclosure statement shall be kept in the District Management Association’s files and made available to any Director, Officer, or Key Employee upon request.
+A copy of each disclosure statement shall be kept in Corporation’s files and made available to any Director, Officer, or Key Person upon request.

-ARTICLE VIII
+ARTICLE 7.
+ANNUAL STATEMENTS

-Annual Statement